flickz/jobtweets/README.md

     https://apps.twitter.com/app/new
     Then you'll be taken to a page containing Consumer Key & Consumer Secret.

-5. In the main directory, open the .env file and enter your twitter api credentials.
+5. In the main directory, Rename the .env-dev file to .env and enter your twitter api credentials.
 6. To start the both servers (Backend and Client dev server), run `npm run dev` from the main server directory.

 ### Urgent ToDo